-Like many biases, leniency bias can weaken the objectivity of the data.
-The truth is, some employees do outperform others.
-Giving everyone a 4 out of a 5-point rating scale makes it challenging to distinguish who the truly top-performing employees are.
+Like many types of biases, leniency bias can weaken the objectivity of the data.
+The truth is some employees do outperform others.
+Giving everyone a 4 out of a 5-point rating makes it challenging to distinguish who the top-performing employees are.
 On top of that, it becomes difficult to identify who deserves a promotion or raise, and it can leave your top talent feeling disgruntled.

 Example of leniency bias.
 Alex and Jamie are both managed by the same person.
 Alex consistently produces average-quality work.
 While it’s not bad, he rarely goes above and beyond what’s asked of him.
-Jamie, on the other hand, is consistently one of the top-performing employees.
+On the other hand, Jamie is consistently one of the top-performing employees.
 She goes the extra mile on her projects, always raises her hand to take on more responsibilities, and delivers outstanding outcomes.
-Despite these differences, their manager gives them the same rating of “above average” on their performance review to avoid hurting anyone’s feelings.
-As a result, Alex and Jamie stay on similar career trajectories - leaving Jamie to wonder if anyone notices her hard work.
+Despite these differences, their manager gives them the same “above average” rating on their performance review to avoid hurting anyone’s feelings.
+As a result, Alex and Jamie stay on similar career trajectories – leaving Jamie to wonder if anyone notices her hard work.

 Prevention strategy.
-Instead of making “above average” the top possible rating, try using a rating scale that reflects the way people actually talk about and think about their team members.
-If you want to create more spread to identify your top people, build that spread into the rating labels.
+Instead of making “above average” the top possible rating, try using a rating scale that reflects the way people talk about and thinks about their team members.
+To create more spread to identify your top people, build that spread into the rating labels.

-However, if you wanted to give managers giving more opportunities to identify stellar performers, you could create a scale with above average as the middle rating and top performer as the top rating.
+However, if you wanted to give managers more opportunities to identify stellar performers, you could create a scale with "above average" as the middle rating and "top performer" as the top rating.